eendeego/node-openvg/README.md

 ### Commonalities with the OpenVG APIs.

-Currently, handles to OpenVG resources currently aren't wrapped in JS/C++ objects.
+Currently, handles to OpenVG resources aren't wrapped in JS/C++ objects.
-For this reason, care must be taken to ensure propper destruction of these objects, as they wont be reclaimed by the garbage collector.
+For this reason, special care must be taken to ensure propper destruction of these objects, as they wont be reclaimed by the garbage collector.
 This may be seen as a bonus since this explicit resource management may help improve performance, esp. in the scenario where this library is supposed to be used.